project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/jslibrary.md

 * Device ID value

-**Note: **For details on how to get the device ID value, refer to [https://android-developers.googleblog.com/2011/03/identifying-app-installations.html](https://android-developers.googleblog.com/2011/03/identifying-app-installations.html)
+**Note:** For details on how to get the device ID value, refer to [https://android-developers.googleblog.com/2011/03/identifying-app-installations.html](https://android-developers.googleblog.com/2011/03/identifying-app-installations.html)

-## Configure the telemetry JS library
+## Configure the Telemetry JS library

 This JS library helps to generate telemetry events.
 These events sync to the server or data-pipeline in a batch as defined in the configuration.
 To log telemetry events, the user has to call the start method by passing the configuration along with other parameters.